 Instructions

-- Preparing Ingredients: Ensure all ingredients are at room temperature for better mixing.
-Preheat the oven to 350°F (175°C) and line baking sheets with parchment paper.
+- Prep : Make sure butter and eggs are at room temp .
+Preheat oven to 350°F (175°C) and line baking sheets with parchment paper .

-- Cooling and Storing: Allow cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack.
-Store in an airtight container to keep them soft.
+- Cool : Let cookies rest on sheets 5 minutes then move to a rack .
+Store in an airtight container to keep them soft .

 Tips for Success